DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

    * The concrete material opensees model: nDmaterial PlaneStressUserMaterial $matTag 40 7 $fc $ft $fcu $epsc0 $epscu $epstu $stc.
       * 'fc' is the compressive strength, 'ft' is the tensile strength, 'fcu' is the crushing strength, and 'epsc0' is the strain at the compressive strength.
    * The steel material opensees model: uniaxialMaterial Steel02 $matTag $Fy $E $b $R0 $cR1 $cR2.
-      * 'Fy' is the yield strength, 'E' is the youngs modulus, 'b' is the strain hardening ratio, and 'R0', 'cR1', and 'cR2' are paramters to control transitions from elastic to plastic branches.
+      * 'Fy' is the yield strength, 'E' is the youngs modulus, 'b' is the strain hardening ratio, and 'R0', 'cR1', and 'cR2' are parameters to control transitions from elastic to plastic branches.
    * minMax wrappers are applied to the steel so that if the steel strain compresses more than the crushing strain of the concrete or exceeds the ultimate strain of the steel multiplied by the steel rupture ratio, the stress will go to 0.

 #### Section 4: Defines the continuum shell model
    * The shell element is split up into multiple layers of the cover concrete, transverse steel, and core concrete.
-   * The cover concrete thickness is defined in the database, the transverse steel thickness is calculcated as:
+   * The cover concrete thickness is defined in the database, the transverse steel thickness is calculated as:
       * total layers of transverse steel multiplied by the area of the steel divided by the height of the wall.
    * The total thickness of the wall is defined in the database so after the cover concrete and steel thicknesses are subtracted, the core concrete takes up the rest.